Redesigning MyBillBook's Upgrade Experience for SMBs

 CAUSE

-As the pricing link was buried inside settings, 68% of users were unaware they needed a paid plan to keep using core features, making the trial expiry feel like a sudden lock-out.
+The pricing link was buried inside settings.
+So 68% of users were unaware they needed a paid plan to keep core features, making trial expiry feel like a sudden lock-out.

-As the pricing link was buried inside settings, 68% of users were unaware they needed a paid plan to keep using core features, making the trial expiry feel like a sudden lock-out.
+The pricing link was buried inside settings.
+So 68% of users were unaware they needed a paid plan to keep core features, making trial expiry feel like a sudden lock-out.

-As the pricing link was buried inside settings, 68% of users were unaware they needed a paid plan to keep using core features, making the trial expiry feel like a sudden lock-out.
+The pricing link was buried inside settings.
+So 68% of users were unaware they needed a paid plan to keep core features, making trial expiry feel like a sudden lock-out.

 2. The Cognitive Overload Problem